ilcato/homebridge-Fibaro-HC2/README.md

 + "switchglobalvariables": "PUT A COMMA SEPARATED LIST OF HOME CENTER GLOBAL VARIABLES ACTING LIKE A BISTABLE SWITCH"
 + "thermostattimeout": "PUT THE NUMBER OF SECONDS FOR THE THERMOSTAT TIMEOUT, DEFAULT: 7200 (2 HOURS).
 PUT 0 FOR INFINITE"
 + "enablecoolingstatemanagemnt": "PUT on TO AUTOMATICALLY MANAGE HEATING STATE FOR THERMOSTAT, off TO DISABLE IT.
 DEFAULT off"
++ "doorlocktimeout": "PUT 0 FOR DISABLING THE CHECK.
+PUT A POSITIVE INTEGER N NUMBER ENABLE IT AFTER N SECONDS.
+DEFAULT 0"
++ "IFTTTmakerkey": "PUT KEY OF YOUR MAKER CHANNEL HERE (USED TO SIGNAL EVENTS TO THE OUTSIDE)"
++ "enableIFTTTnotification": "PUT all FOR ENABLING NOTIFICATIONS OF ALL KIND OF EVENTS, hc FOR CHANGE EVENTS COMING FROM HOME CENTER, hk FOR CHANGE EVENTS COMING FROM HOMEKIT, none FOR DISABLING NOTIFICATIONS; DEFAULT IS none"

 Look for a sample config in [config.json example](https://github.com/ilcato/homebridge-Fibaro-HC2/blob/master/config.json)

 # Release notes
+Version 2.1.4
++ Fixed Security System bug #74.

 Version 2.1.3
 + Fixed thermostat setpoint management.